-If your download link can't be detected by extension, you still can tell tracker that link should be tracked as a download.
+If your case of download links does not fall in above cases you still have options to use, to tell tracker that link should be tracked as a download.

 You can add a download attribute to a link HTML tag. eg.